JMHOO/planet-insight/README.md

         'VERSION': 'latest'
     }
     MONITOR = {
-        'HOST': 'http://[YOUR IP or DOMAIN where running restful service]', 'PATH': '/monitor'
+        'HOST': 'http://[YOUR IP or DOMAIN where running RESTful service]', 'PATH': '/monitor'
     }
     ```